WKA Mazda / Bridgestone Manufacturers Cup - National 2-cycle sprint racing at its finest

 Over the past several seasons Manufacturers Cup nationals have averaged over 500 entries per event.
 The traditional season opener, annually held Dec.
 27-30 at the Daytona Int’l Speedway Sprint Track, regularly boasts over 600 entrants with a record of 690 in 2010.

 With nearly every racer running multiple classes on a Man Cup weekend, 500 to 600 entries means approximately 250 to 300 drivers.

-The six-race tour features events throughout the eastern half of the country and teams based throughout the country, including the Northeast, Southeast, Midwest and West Coast.
+The six-race tour features events throughout the eastern half of the country and teams based throughout the country and Ontario, Canada, including the Northeast, Southeast, Midwest and West Coast.

 A typical Manufacturers Cup weekend consists of four days.
 Thursday is parking and registration; Friday is practice; and Saturday and Sunday are devoted to one round of morning practice, qualifying, pre-finals and finals for each class.

 The only deviation is Daytona, which consists of the same daily schedule, but the days of the week vary from year to year and always fall on Dec.
 27-30.

 In 2013, 11 classes run each race day.
 A regular race day begins with gates opening at 7 a.m., practice opening at approximately 8 a.m., and the final main event normally concluding around 6 p.m.